dpsspatial/Installation-Instructions/slope-mapping.md

 ![img_3.png](img_3.png)

 That's not my favorite way to see the change over time, but you can definitely see there are some patterns - some neighborhoods are flat, some are in decline, and some continue to grow - in some cases quite rapidly.
+But there's just too many lines and no way to make sense of it all.

 ### Trend Lines in Spreadsheet Line Charts